microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-04.md

 **Client Telemetry**

-Enable client-side telemetry collection for your eShoponWeb application.
+Enable client-side telemetry collection for your eShopOnWeb application.
 - Inject the App Insights .NET Core JavaScript snippet
 - Add the following line of code to `Web\Views\_ViewImports.cshtml`
 ```